taublast/DrawnUi.Maui/README.md

 ## Demo

-* This repo includes two separate Sandox projects for skia2 and skia3 with some playground examples.
+* This repo includes a Sandox project for some custom controls, with playground examples, custom controls, maps etc
-* Creating custom controls examples inside the [Engine Demo](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩
+* More creating custom controls examples inside the [Engine Demo](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩
-* A [dynamic arcade game](https://github.com/taublast/AppoMobi.Maui.DrawnUi.SpaceShooter) drawn with this engine
+* A [dynamic arcade game](https://github.com/taublast/AppoMobi.Maui.DrawnUi.SpaceShooter) drawn with this engine, uses preview nuget.
 * A [drawn CollectionView demo](https://github.com/taublast/SurfAppCompareDrawn) where you could see how simple and profitable it is to convert an existing recycled cells list into a drawn one

 The video below is from the Sandbox project: